In Bucha, Ukraine, burned, piled bodies among latest horrors

 Associated Press

-BUCHA, Ukraine (AP) — Six charred bodies piled together were being investigated on Tuesday in Bucha, the town outside of Kyiv where graphic evidence of killings and torture has emerged following the withdrawal of Russian forces.
+BUCHA, Ukraine (AP) — One blackened body had arms raised in supplication, the face contorted in a horrible scream.
+The skull of another had a bullet hole in the left temple.
+The small blackened foot of a child could be seen in the tangle of charred bodies piled together in Bucha, the town outside of Kyiv where graphic evidence of killings and torture has emerged following the withdrawal of Russian forces.

-It was not clear who the people were or under what circumstances they were killed.
-One of the bodies was smaller than the others, likely a child, said Andrii Nebytov, head of police in the Kyiv region.
-One of the bodies had a gunshot wound to the head.

-The pile of bodies seen by Associated Press journalists was just off a residential street, near a colorful and empty playground, and was visible to passersby as they warily went outdoors to collect aid.

 “It’s horrible,” said Ukrainian Interior Minister Denys Monastyrsky at the scene, which included other journalists.
 The minister said Russian President Vladimir Putin should “go to hell.”